arkku/mouseps2serial/README.md

 optional, although mouse auto-detection/recognition will not work without DTR.
 For full serial port support, you can use a logic level to RS-232 converter, such as a MAX232 chip.

+The DTR defaults to active low, which means that if you do not connect it to an actual serial port DTR output, you should physically connect the pin to ground.

 If the indicator LED is installed, it obviously needs a current-limiting resistor in series.